 What does it take to create an innovative breakthrough product?
 It is not an insignificant question because business innovators typically invest a lot of time and money getting their big idea to market.
 For those who make it, the rewards—financial and otherwise—can be incredible.
 The so-called “first mover’s advantage” is real and means the successful innovator just may dictate the terms in a whole new field.
 Amazon.com was the first big E-commerce company.
 It is still No. 1.
 Starbucks was the first company to popularize gourmet coffee. eBay was the first online auction site.

 But for every eBay and Starbucks there are hundreds of other companies that never did break out.
 So what’s the difference?
 A look at some business innovations—some serious and some fun—sheds some light.

 Envisioning a Market

-During the World War II rubber shortage, the U.S. government put out a call for industry to invent a synthetic rubber.
-General Electric created a substance it called “gupp.”
+During the World War II rubber shortage, the U.S. government put out a call for the industry to invent synthetic rubber.
+General Electric created a substance called “gupp.”
 It was interesting, for sure—it could stretch and bounce, for instance—but artificial rubber it was not.